 What if you do not want to do an honors thesis, but are still planning to go to graduate school?
 Or even business, law, or medical school?
 Then you will need undergraduate research experience for several reasons.
 First, most if not all graduate programs in psychology are designed to train research scientists.
 Therefore, getting involved in research as an undergraduate sort of "gets your feet wet" so that you gain an understanding of what is expected of you in graduate school.
 Also, you learn some basic research skills such as data collection, entry, and analysis and how to conduct literature searches that you will use in graduate school.
 Next, working in a variety of research labs helps you narrow down which area of psychology you most enjoy.
 Finally, one of the requirements in the selection process for graduate school is the submission of 3 or more letters of recommendation.
 Ideally, you want at least 2 of these letters to be from faculty members with whom you have conducted research.
 Again, you are encouraged to get involved early, because it takes time (e.g., more than one semester) for each faculty member to get to know your skills and potential as a graduate student.
 Faculty members are much more comfortable writing recommendation letters for students they know very well.
 As such, the strongest letters of recommendation often reflect one year or more of work in a research lab.

 In order to apply to become a research assistant in a faculty member's lab you will need to review their specific requirements (including prerequisite coursework, minimum GPA, time commitments).
 You may need to complete a brief application and interview for the position.
 The available positions in a lab may fill quickly, so you should plan in advance for the semester that you wish start.
-Details on some faculty members' recruitment procedures may be found here or in a binder in the main office.
+Details on some faculty members' procedures may be found here.

 Each full time faculty member in the Psychology department conducts a research program and has a laboratory.
 The areas of study vary widely.
 Start by reviewing the faculty web pages and the listing below that describes faculty research areas of interest.
 When you choose a faculty member find out specific requirements for applying to that faculty member’s lab.
 Below the faculty have been grouped in different ways according to their areas of research interest: